 \subsection{Numerical study of preheating dynamics}

-We illustrate our implementation of preheating dynamics by means of numerical simulations based on \cref{eq:eomnonrel}, which corresponds to a static ultracold Bose gas with a time-dependent interaction encoding the expansion of the system.
-We consider here a Bose gas in \gls{2d}, where the particular model of expansion does not explicitly enter the equations of motion, as discussed in \cref{sec:special2d}.
-(Nonetheless, we keep the number of spatial dimensions~$d$ in all formulas general.) \Cref{eq:eomnonrel} is then formally equivalent to the equation of motion generated by the Hamiltonian \labelcref{eq:hamiltonian}, and the back transformation to the original cosmic time and field variables can be performed in post-processing.
+We illustrate our implementation of preheating dynamics by means of numerical simulations based on \cref{eq:eomnonrel}, which corresponds to a static ultracold Bose gas with a time-dependent interaction.
+We consider here a Bose gas in two dimensions, where the expansion does not explicitly enter the equations of motion, as discussed in \cref{sec:special2d}.
+(Nonetheless, we keep the number of spatial dimensions~$d$ in all formulas general.) \Cref{eq:eomnonrel} is then formally equivalent to the equation of motion generated by the Hamiltonian~\eqref{eq:hamiltonian}, and the back transformation to the original time and field variables can be performed in post-processing.
 The latter is illustrated at the example of a matter-dominated expansion in \cref{sec:thermalizationvsexpansion}.

 Following the argumentation in \cref{sec:analogpreheatingbosegas}, we induce parametric instabilities by harmonically modulating the coupling as